dimyG/jekyll-theme-chirpy/tabs/about.md

 [my work experience]({% post_url 2020-05-30-work-experience-overview %}) and as
 a means by which I can express myself, writing for anything I consider interesting or important.

+My professional background spans multiple domains:
+- Software engineering and full-stack development: Design and implementation of end-to-end web systems, from backend architecture and APIs to frontend interfaces and deployment pipelines.
+- Digital twins and infrastructure monitoring: Development of data-driven models integrating sensor streams, physics-based simulations and optimization workflows for structural health monitoring.
+- Computer-Aided Engineering (CAE): Numerical simulations, FEM-based modeling and engineering analysis for structural and mechanical systems with hands-on experience in engineering customer support.
+- Entrepreneurship: Founded and operated a small web technology venture, gaining experience in product strategy, market validation, execution under resource constraints and the realities of building from zero as a solo founder.

-Since I believe that character and personality are at least as important as the technical skills, I think it would be more appropriate if I start from there.
-The following list might not be exhaustive but is still representative and genuine nonetheless.
+Since I consider character and personality to be at least as important as technical skills, I'm including a brief list of some traits that describe me.
+It might not be exhaustive, but it is representative and genuine nonetheless.
 - I love to explore and understand the big picture before digging into the details.
 - I love the details too, because they make things work and offer the satisfaction of accomplishment.
 - Putting the pieces together is one of my most enjoyable experiences.